Saturday, June 26, 2021

 Wednesday, June 23, 2021

 Besides the bank-robbing, Dillinger was noted for his two jail-breaks.
 The first was in Lima, Ohio, after being arrested in Dayton.
 The Allen County Museum in Lima has the actual jail cell in which he was held and where members of his gang broke him out and killed the sheriff.
-We stopped in the museum last month to see the exhibit.
+These are photos from our visit to the museum.

 After one other jail break in Crown Point, Indiana, and a nationwide manhunt, Dillinger was shot and killed in an alley outside the Biograph Theater in Chicago where he had just finished watching "Manhattan Melodrama" with a woman who had informed the police of his whereabouts.